JingjieMa2333/PandaGymReach/README.md

 This project implements and compares several reinforcement learning algorithms on the `PandaReachDense-v3` robotic control task from Panda-Gym, using Stable-Baselines3 in Google Colab.

-The goal is to train the Panda robot arm to reach a target position without inverse kinematics (IK) or trajectory planning, relying purely on continuous-control RL.
+The goal is to train the Panda robot arm to reach a target position without trajectory planning, relying purely on continuous-control RL.

 ---